 Biden responds to the short supply of at-home COVID-19 tests by sending 500 million to homes.

 Containing the COVID-19 virus has certainly been a challenge for White House officials, particularly because the country hasn’t experienced a pandemic of this degree since 1918.
 Although it was assumed that COVID-19 vaccines would reduce cases and potentially pave a way to end the pandemic, the emergence of new variants has hindered the country from making such progress.

 In the last 30 days, the CDC says there have been 50,791,012 COVID-19 cases recorded in the U.S. and 803,593 deaths.
 While cases started trending downward in October 2021, the U.S. experienced yet another spike in December.
 In an effort to help reverse the trend, on Dec.
-21, Biden will announce the actions he intends to take to combat the spread of the omicron variant.
+21, Biden announced the actions he intends on taking to combat the spread of the omicron variant.

-According to a White House press release, President Biden will be purchasing a half-billion at-home rapid tests this winter to be distributed to the homes of any American who requests them.
-The at-home COVID-19 tests will be available for free delivery starting in January 2022.
+According to a White House press release, President Biden purchased a half-billion at-home rapid tests this winter and they are scheduled to be distributed to the homes of any American who requests them.
+The at-home COVID-19 tests are available for ordering beginning Jan.
+19, 2022.

 The Biden administration will set up new federal COVID-19 testing sites around the country.

-In addition to making at-home rapid COVID-19 tests more available to any American who wants one in January 2022, the Biden administration will also be setting up new federal testing sites.
+In addition to making at-home rapid COVID-19 tests more available to any American who wants one beginning Jan.
+19, 2022, the Biden administration will also be setting up new federal testing sites.
 These new testing sites aim to “help states that need additional testing capacity.”
 The White House announced that the first testing site will be set up in New York City this week.

 Americans can expect to see new pop-up vaccinations clinics around the country.